jeffreyjsung/jeffreyjsung.github.io/content/about/_index.md

         I worked under the Profiles Team at Amazon, at the same time collaborating closely with the Core Recommendations Team.
 I delivered a new type of personalized recommendation widget to be displayed on the Amazon retail website.
 The main languages/technologies I used were Java, TypeScript and AWS.
     </div>
 {{< /rawhtml >}}
-- Owned the end-to-end creation of a new type of profile-aware recommendation widget, integrating necessary changes into the recommendation engine (Java) of the Amazon shopping website
+- Owned the end-to-end creation of a new type of profile-aware recommendation widget, coordinating with 3 separate teams to integrate necessary changes into the recommendation engine (Java) of the Amazon shopping website
-- Expanded availability of customer profile data API by restructuring the microservice’s AWS stack and modifying GET methods of Spring backend to optionally return encrypted responses
+- Expanded availability of customer profile data API by deploying an AWS ECS sidecar container to handle encryption and restructuring GET methods of Spring backend to return secure responses
 - Developed reusable UI components using TypeScript and CSS for dynamically rendering widget titles in the front-end